Paid Clinical Trials in Lee's Summit, MO

 - Testing the Addition of Chemotherapy or Chemo-Immunotherapy to the Usual Surgery for Advanced Head and Neck Cancer · Phase 2 · National Cancer Institute (NCI)

-Neurology & pain (2 active studies)
+Neurology & pain (1 active study)

 - Testing an Immunotherapy Anti-cancer Drug, Nivolumab, for Advanced Cancers in Patients With Autoimmune Disorders, AIM-NIVO · Phase 1 · National Cancer Institute (NCI)